21 Historical Places in Karnataka

 Best Time To Visit: October-March

-How To Reach: From Mysore it’s a road journey crossing the Mysore-Bangalore highway after Srirangapatana.
+How To Reach: From Mysore, it’s a journey that crosses the Mysore-Bangalore highway after Srirangapatana.

 20. Pattadakal – The UNESCO Heritage Site